slatedocs/slate/source/includes/_enrichment.md

 }
 ```

 This endpoint enriches a person's information, the more information you pass in, the more likely we can find a match.

-The enrich endpoint charges you credits for its usage.
-If a verified email is successfully returned or the list of personal emails is revealed, it will cost you 1 credit.
-If an email is not found, but Apollo successfully found ALL of the following information: Name, Linkedin Profile, Current Company Information, Apollo will charge a fraction of a credit.
-Typically this is 0.01 credit per successful enrichment without email.
-But it may be higher depending on your specific plan.

-The enrich endpoint charges credits even if the person is already in your CRM.
-The enrich endpoint also charges credits if you pass in the same information multiple times.

 `POST https://api.apollo.io/v1/people/match`